jemin555/CSHELL/README.md

 ```

-   => It is mainly used in OS DESIGN, Cloud Computing, Enterprise, Compilers design,AI, mobility,etc.
+   => It is mainly used in OS DESIGN, Cloud Computing, Enterprise, Compilers design,AI, mobility,DeepLearning tc.

       =>   It is used to develop any OS or compiler with in 2 days or 1 day.